mikhageorge/mikhail-projects/README.md

 • a full schema was made in milestone 1 of this project , the database engine was implemented in milestone 2 using SQL . a front-end was implemented in milestone 3 using ASP.NET forms.

-A donation application for NGO :
-• In milestone 1 , we were asked to write 150 consistent and complete functional and non-functional user stories to cover the functionalities that should be provided by the application .
-• In milestone 2 , A complete front-end was implemented for the application but with user stories provided to us by the course instructor .
-• Milestone 2 was implemented using CSS , HTML5 and JavaScript .

 Von Neumann architecture simulation :
 • The project simulates a fictional processor design and architecture called "Fillet-O-Neumann with moves on the side,"based on the Von Neumann design where data and instructions share the same memory.
 It supports three